atanunq/viuer/README.md

 Display images in the terminal with ease.

-> This clone of the original repository has the following changes:
->
-> - Real alpha compositing for the checkerboard background (instead of one bit
->   transparency).
-> - Support for pre-multiplied alpha blending (new flag in `Config`).
-> - Uses Catmull-Rom for up/downscaling.
-> - Updated dependencies.

 `viuer` is a Rust library that makes it easy to show images in the terminal.
 It has a straightforward interface and is configured through a single struct.
 The default printing method is through lower half blocks (`▄` or `\u2585`).